grebett/1f03caf/receipt/README.md

 ### Be polite.
 Say hi.

-You are coding a transactional email template, a one-to-one conversation between _clothes-men.com_ and one of their customer.
+You are coding a transactional email template, a one-to-one conversation between _clothes-men.mailjet.com_ and one of their customer.
 So let's greet them personally.

 <img src="./screenshots/hero.png" />

-Mailjet templating language enables you to use variables to personalize your template with custom data.
+Mailjet templating language enables you to use [variables](http://dev.mailjet.com/template-language/reference/#variables) to personalize your template with custom data.

 Remember the `variables.json` file you have been provided with?
 You can refer to its values directly from your template using the following pattern: `{{ var:property_key:default_value }}`.

 Here, you're interested in the `user.name` property, whose value is `Matthew` for this example.
 Your variable placeholder is then `{{ var:user.name }}`.

-Let's put this placeholder along to the rest of your text in a `<mj-text>` tag, left aligned by default.
-Note that you can use plain HTML tags, such as `<br />` and `<a>` inside a `<mj-text>`.
+Let's put this placeholder along to the rest of your text in a [`<mj-text>`](https://mjml.io/documentation/#mjml-text) tag, left aligned by default.
+Note that you can use plain HTML tags, such as `<br />` and `<a>` inside a [`<mj-text>`](https://mjml.io/documentation/#mjml-text).

 <br />